jdestefani/BigDataAnalytics_INFOH515/Docker/README.md

 ### 1.1.
 Pull image

 #### Pull image and create a folder for your Project

+**N.B.** - For the users of the Docker Toolbox for Windows, the following commands have to be run in the Docker Toolbox terminal.

 The image is called ```ulb_infoh515``` and is available from DockerHub (Note: image is 7.7GB, make sure you have a reasonably good Internet conection).